 Director of Bands

-Dr. Thomas E. Caneva is Director of Bands, Professor of Music and Coordinator of Ensembles and Conducting at Ball State University.
-At Ball State, Caneva’s responsibilities include conducting the Wind Ensemble, coordinating the graduate wind band conducting program, teaching undergraduate conducting and administering the entire band program.
+Thomas E. Caneva is director of bands, professor of music, and coordinator of ensembles and conducting at Ball State University.
+Dr. Caneva’s responsibilities include conducting the Ball State Wind Ensemble, coordinating the graduate wind conducting program, teaching undergraduate conducting, and administering the entire band program.

-Since his arrival at Ball State in 2006, the Ball State Wind Ensemble has been invited to perform at numerous festivals and conventions including the 2009 MENC North Central Division Convention, the 2010 and 2014 CBDNA North Central Division Conferences, the 2011 and 2017 IMEA State Conferences, the 2011 CBDNA National Conference in Seattle, WA and the 2017 CBDNA National Conference in Kansas City, MO.
+Since his arrival at Ball State in 2006, the Wind Ensemble has been invited to perform at numerous festivals and conventions including the 2009 MENC North Central Division Convention, the 2010 CBDNA North Central Division Conference, the 2011 and 2017 IMEA Professional Development Conferences, the 2011 CBDNA National Conference in Seattle, WA, and the 2017 CBDNA National Conference in Kansas City, MO.
 The performance in Seattle marked the first appearance of a Ball State concert ensemble at a national convention.
-In 2012, Ball State co-hosted (with Butler University, Indiana University and Purdue University) and performed at the 76th Convention of the American Bandmasters Association in Indianapolis, IN.
-The Ball State Wind Ensemble also appeared at the Mid-North Horn Workshop, which was hosted by Ball State University in 2016.
+In 2012, Ball State co-hosted (with Butler University, Indiana University, and Purdue University) and performed at the 78th Convention of the American Bandmasters Association in Indianapolis, IN.
+In 2014, Ball State hosted the CBDNA North Central Division Conference and the Ball State Wind Ensemble performed at the conference.
+In 2016 the Wind Ensemble appeared at the Mid-North Horn Workshop, which was also hosted by Ball State.

-Previous to his appointment at Ball State University, Caneva was a member of the music faculties at the University of Illinois, University of Colorado, Auburn University and the University of Texas at Austin.
-His teaching career began at Lincoln-Way Community High School in New Lenox, IL.
+Previous to his appointment at Ball State University, Dr. Caneva was a member of the music faculties at the University of Colorado, Auburn University, and the University of Texas, among others.
+His teaching career began at Lincoln-Way Community High School in New Lenox, Illinois.

-In 2001, Caneva was elected to membership in the American Bandmasters Association, where he serves as a member of the ABA/Ostwald Composition Contest Committee and the Edwin Frank Goldman Memorial Citation Committee.
-Currently, he serves as the President of the Mid-American Conference Band Directors Association and the Indiana State Chair of CBDNA.
-Other honorary and professional affiliations include Phi Beta Mu, the National Band Association, the National Association for Music Educators, the Indiana Bandmasters Association, Kappa Kappa Psi (honorary membership) and Phi Mu Alpha Sinfonia (honorary membership).
+In 2001, Dr. Caneva was elected to membership in the American Bandmasters Association, where he serves as a member of the Sousa/ABA/Ostwald Composition Contest committee and the Edwin Frank Goldman Memorial Citation Committee.
+Currently, he is the president of the Mid-American Conference Band Directors Association and Indiana state chair of the College Band Director’s Association.
+In 2014, he was elected to membership in Phi Beta Mu.
+Other honorary and professional affiliations include the National Association for Music Educators, Kappa Kappa Psi (honorary membership), and Phi Mu Alpha Sinfonia (honorary membership).

-Caneva received his Bachelor of Science in Music Education from the University of Illinois, Master of Music in Wind Conducting from the University of Texas at Austin, and Doctor of Musical Arts degree in Instrumental Conducting and Literature from the University of Colorado at Boulder.
+Dr. Caneva received his master of music in wind conducting from the University of Texas at Austin, and doctor of musical arts degree in instrumental conducting and literature from the University of Colorado at Boulder.